-Never allow children to play with the RKE transmitter.
-The transmitter contains a small battery, which can be a choking hazard.
+Never allow children to play with the remote key.
+The remote key contains a small battery, which can be a choking hazard.
 If swallowed, internal burns can occur, resulting in severe injury or death.
 Seek medical attention immediately if a battery is swallowed.

-To avoid personal injury, do not touch metal surfaces on the RKE transmitter when it has been exposed to extreme heat.
+To avoid personal injury, do not touch metal surfaces on the remote key when it has been exposed to extreme heat.
 These surfaces can be hot to the touch at temperatures above 59 °C (138 °F).

-When replacing the battery, do not touch any of the circuitry on the transmitter.
-Static from your body could damage the transmitter.
+When replacing the battery, do not touch any of the circuitry on the remote key.
+Static from your body could damage the remote key.